LACMIP/emu/docs/_documentation/taxonomy.md

 title: Taxonomy
 navcat: Modules
 tags: quick-start taxonomy
-last_modified_at: 2019-02-01
+last_modified_at: 2019-03-01
 ---
 The Taxonomy module is the primary record for information about taxonomic concepts, both accepted and unaccepted.
 Please see [Axiell's documentation](http://help.emu.axiell.com/latest/en/Topics/EMu/Taxonomy%20module.htm) for generic information about this module.

-## Taxonomic hierarchy in EMu
+## Taxonomic hierarchy

-Taxonomy in EMu follows the familiar hierarchical levels, beginning with kingdom and ending with subspecies.
+Taxonomy in EMu follows familiar hierarchical levels, beginning with kingdom and ending with subspecies.
 LACMIP taxonomy records only use sub-, super-, and infra- levels where useful.
 The *Kingdom* field is hidden, but you can see kingdom level records (e.g. Plantae and Animalia) by searching for *Rank* = "kingdom."

 EMu stores taxonomy as a massive lookup list.
 Each level of taxonomic hierarchy, e.g. species or family or subclass, is a level in the lookup list.
-This means that you find records based on their relationships to other records, like all the species in a genus.
-This also helps LACMIP maintain updated taxonomy because edits made to parent records automatically affect child records; for instance, if the name of a genus changes you only need to edit the single genus level record and all the species within that genus will inherit those changes.
+This means that you can find records based on their relationships to other records, like all the species in a genus.
+This also helps LACMIP maintain updated taxonomy because edits made to parent records automatically affect child records; for instance, if the name of a genus changes you only need to edit the single genus-level record and all the species within that genus will inherit those changes.

-If you need to edit the rank of a taxonomy record, e.g. "Psocodea exists as an order but should now be a superorder," you'll need to email the Museum's database manager as LACMIP staff do not have permission to make these edits.
+If you need to edit the rank of a taxonomy record, e.g. "Psocodea exists as an order but should now be a superorder," you'll need to contact the Museum's database manager, as LACMIP staff do not have permission to make these edits.

 ## Creating a new taxonomy record